soniaisiganporia/awesome-cassandra/README.md

 - [Packer: Cassandra Image](https://github.com/cloudurable/cassandra-image) - Cassandra Image using Packer for Docker and EC2 AMI.
 Covers managing EC2 Cassandra clusters with Ansible.
 - [Cassandra Docker](https://github.com/instaclustr/cassandra-docker) - This is the Instaclustr public docker image for Apache Cassandra.
 It contains docker images for Cassandra 3.0 and 3.11.1.
 - [Cassandra / Elassandra Docker](https://github.com/zegelin/cassandra-docker) - Apache Cassandra and Elassandra docker images.
-- [Kubernetes Cassandra Operator](https://github.com/instaclustr/cassandra-operator) - The Cassandra operator manages Cassandra clusters deployed to Kubernetes and automates tasks related to operating an Cassandra cluster.
+- [Instaclustr - Kubernetes Operator for Cassandra](https://github.com/instaclustr/cassandra-operator) - The Cassandra operator manages Cassandra clusters deployed to Kubernetes and automates tasks related to operating an Cassandra cluster.
+- [Sky UK - Cassandra Kubernetes Operator](https://github.com/sky-uk/cassandra-operator) - Kubernetes operator that manages Cassandra clusters inside Kubernetes.
+Well designed and organized.
+- [CassKop - Cassandra operator for Kubernetes](https://github.com/Orange-OpenSource/cassandra-k8s-operator) - This Kubernetes operator automates the Cassandra operations such as deploying a new rack aware cluster, adding/removing nodes, configuring the C* and JVM parameters, upgrading JVM and C* versions.
+Written in Go.
 - [Running Cassandra on DC/OS (Mesos)](http://thelastpickle.com/blog/2016/05/07/dcos.html) -  This blog will show how to setup DC/OS in the Amazon cloud, how to install Apache Cassandra on a DC/OS cluster, and finally new ways to interact with and Apache Cassandra after it is installed.
 - [How To Setup A Highly Available Multi-AZ Cassandra Cluster On AWS EC2](http://highscalability.com/blog/2016/8/1/how-to-setup-a-highly-available-multi-az-cassandra-cluster-o.html)
 - [CloudFormation Cassandra AWS](https://github.com/LoyaltyOne/cassandra-aws) - A cassandra cluster for development using Cloud Formation.